Reviews You Can Rely On

 Why Trust GearLab

-This review was crafted by outdoor educator and guide Jessica Haist.
+This review was crafted by outdoor educator and guide Jessica Haist and mountain athlete and all-around outdoor expert, Trish Matheny.
 Jessica holds a Master's Degree in Adventure Education from Prescott College in Arizona.
-Originally from Canada, she moved to the US after growing up in Toronto, migrating to the mountains of British Columbia.
-She now resides in Mammoth Lakes, CA, amidst her beloved Sierra Nevada.
-She frequently goes backpacking, mountain biking, climbing, and skiing.
-As an avid and multi-faceted mountain athlete who has spent time in cold environments, Jessica has a keen eye for the essential features of a women's specific sleeping bag.
+Originally from Canada, she moved to the U.S. after growing up in Toronto and later migrating to the mountains of British Columbia before heading south.
+She now resides in Mammoth Lakes, CA, amidst her beloved Sierra Nevada, where she frequently goes backpacking, mountain biking, climbing, and skiing.
+As an avid and multifaceted mountain athlete who has spent time in cold environments, Jessica has a keen eye for the essential features of a women's-specific sleeping bag.
+Trish spent over a decade exploring the Tetons on her splitboard, including numerous range traverses within the Greater Yellowstone ecosystem during the spring, before relocating west to establish a home base in the Sierra Nevada.
+She now splits her time between Crowley Lake in the Eastern Sierra and Yosemite Valley, California, where she is a member of the Yosemite Search and Rescue Team.
+Much of her time is spent living outside in a sleeping bag, whether in her truck on the road or in her wall tent outside Camp 4, providing ample opportunities to test equipment and fine-tune her preferences.
+Her extensive outdoor experience has taught her the importance of selecting the right gear for the job to maximize your activities and recovery time, even after multiple big days and big efforts in the high mountains.

 Analysis and Test Results

 After many months of testing, we compiled our assessments, compared specifications, and wrote this review.
-Our testers' experiences with each of these bags while car camping, thru-hiking, and attempting various summits provide us with incredible insight into each bag's performance.
-All scores here are relative among the bags we tested.
-Below, we go through each testing metric and highlight which products stood out and why.
+Our testers' experiences with these bags, including car camping, thru-hiking, big-walling, and attempting various summits, provide incredible insight into each bag's performance.
+All scores are relative among the bags we tested.
+Below, we go through each metric and highlight which products stood out during testing and why.
 We'll also discuss the value of the different options so you can get a sense of what to look for when purchasing on a budget.

 What's the Best Value?

-There is a wide spread in prices across the sleeping bags in this lineup.
-Why such a significant disparity, and what is the difference between them that warrants such a price gap?
-When it comes to sleeping bags, many of them use various types of down fill.
-The wholesale price of down varies with the “power” or loft, so a higher-loft down, say 850-fill, will cost the manufacturer more than the same amount of 600-fill.
-There is also a quality and cost difference associated with the type of down –- duck down is typically much cheaper and less lofty (and therefore heavier) than goose down.
-Costs, of course, get passed on to you as the consumer.
-Higher-loft down bags are warmer for their weight, more compressible, and typically end up scoring higher in our testing metrics.
-The Feathered Friends Egret, which uses 950+ fill power goose down, has a hefty price tag but also has the highest warmth-to-weight ratio.
+Prices across the sleeping bags in this lineup are widespread.
+Why is there such a significant disparity?
+And what is the difference between them that warrants such a price gap?
+These bags are built using various types of down or synthetic fill.
+The wholesale price of down can vary depending on the “power” or loft associated with it.
+The higher the loft, say 850-fill, the more it costs the manufacturer than the same quantity at a lower weight (like 550-fill).
+There is also a quality and cost difference associated with the down type.
+Duck down is typically much cheaper and less lofty (and therefore heavier) than goose down.
+Costs get passed on to the consumer, so you will generally see this distinction reflected in the price.
+Highly lofted down bags are also warmer for the carry weight and more compressible, meaning more expensive bags often score higher in our tests.

-If you are looking for a bag that performs well but does not cost as much as the Egret, you will have to sacrifice fill power, compressibility, weight, or some combination of these factors.
-For example, the Cat's Meow costs comparatively little and does well across all metrics but is heavier, less warm, and less compressible because of its synthetic materials.
-Its application for longer, faster, or lighter adventures is more limited than the Egret, but it will fulfill most backpacking needs and also save you a lot of cash.
+If you are looking for a bag that performs well but does not cost as much as the Egret, you must sacrifice fill power, compressibility, weight, or some combination of these factors.
+For example, NEMO Tempo 20 costs comparatively little and does well across most tests.
+Still, it is heavier, less warm, and less compressible because of its substantial loft, fully post-consumer recycled synthetic materials, as well as other key features for comfort.
+Its application for longer, faster, or lighter adventures is more limited than the Egret, but it will best fulfill your needs while car camping, on an extended river trip, or any activity where you're not counting every ounce of gear that goes into your backpack.

 Warmth